 This is of particular concern with headlines that feature misleading quotes.
 If a reader does not read the story, or if the headline does not provide context that the quote is misleading, they may be left with the wrong impression.
 Research has shown that misleading headlines impair a reader’s ability to recall the actual details of an article.8 If your headline is solely a quoted or paraphrased falsehood from a public figure, that’s not news, it’s just misinformation.

 For example, the story below is about one man’s mild experience with coronavirus, but the headline and tweet irresponsibly juxtapose it with just the word “coronavirus” as if it is mild for everyone.
 We know it is not.
 Sure, you could argue that this headline is technically accurate for the story, but again: few may read it!

-Choose photos like AUDIENCES will not SEE the caption.
-(Because they may not.)
+Choose photos like audiences won’t see the caption.
+(They may not.)

 Photo captions are necessary to explain the exact context of when and where a photo was taken.
 But, thanks to information overload, you cannot assume audiences are pausing to read them.9 On social media, where many get their news, they may not even be able to see them.
 You must base all photo choices on what audiences will assume from the photo alone.

-Don’t imply action taken to prevent spread is fear-based if it is logic- or guidance-based.
+Don’t imply action taken to prevent spread is fear-based if it is guidance-based.

 Use “due to coronavirus” wisely: if you’re talking about something smaller or community-based, audiences may assume someone involved has coronavirus when that may not be the case.

 - “Cancelled to deter close social contact amid coronavirus outbreak”

 The COVID-19 pandemic is a long-term developing story.
 Audiences are likely used to breaking news events unfolding in real time and understand that the facts may change over a short period.
 But the way our knowledge of the coronavirus and its effects has changed for months on end is new for everyone.